anacarolinafxavier19/automated-generative-marketing-app/docs/architecture.md

-# Design: Automated Generative Marketing Collateral
+# Design: Generative Marketing App

-## Problem
+## Problem & goal

 The client's editors manually: (1) research a Sender and Receiver company from their websites/collateral, (2) write a bridging B2B article, (3) source logos/images, and (4) hand-lay-out the result into a fixed publishing template.

-This should become one
-pipeline: upload context PDFs → retrieve relevant grounding → generate a structured, constraint-respecting article JSON → (downstream, out of scope here) a renderer maps that JSON into the actual template.
+**Goal:** turn steps 1–3 into one pipeline — upload context PDFs → retrieve relevant grounding → generate a structured, constraint-respecting article JSON — so a downstream renderer (out of scope here) can map that JSON straight into the actual template.
+The expected output of every `/generate` call is a single JSON object matching the schema in `app/generation/schema.py`, grounded only in what was actually uploaded for that sender and receiver — never invented.
+See [`README.md`](../README.md#core-genai-concepts-this-applies) for how each stage below maps onto standard GenAI/RAG building blocks (chunking, embeddings, retrieval, grounding, structured output, self-correction).

 ## Pipeline